Don't Ask My Neighbors

-"Don't Ask My Neighbors" is a song recorded by R&B group the Emotions released as a single in 1977 by Columbia Records.
+"Don't Ask My Neighbors" is a song recorded by R&B group the Emotions for their album Rejoice, released as a single in 1977 by Columbia Records.
 The single reached No. 7 on the Billboard Hot Soul Singles chart.

 Overview

 "Don't Ask My Neighbors" was composed by Skip Scarborough and produced by EWF bandleader Maurice White.

 The single's B-side was "Love's What's Happenin'".
 Both songs came from the Emotions' 1977 album Rejoice.

 Critical reception

 Craig Lytle of AllMusic stated that "'Don't Ask My Neighbor[s]' came on a mellower note" when compared to the album's "spirited" first single "Best of My Love".

-Appearances In Other Media
+In other media

-"Don't Ask My Neighbors" featured upon a season one episode of She's Gotta Have It.
+"Don't Ask My Neighbors" was featured in "#LuvIzLuv (SEXUALITY IS FLUID)", a 2017 season one episode of the series She's Gotta Have It.